What are Kegel exercises?

 - Next, bear down like you would to have a bowel movement or force out gas, do you feel even more pressure against the chair?

 If you answered “no” to any of these questions, you may have an overactive/tight pelvic floor.
 A squatting position naturally relaxes the pelvic floor muscles.
 So sometimes you’ll be able to feel these different ranges of motion (Kegel, relax, pelvic drop) better if you try it in a squatting position.
 This could be a deep squat against a wall or door, sitting on a yoga block, or in child’s pose.

 I would highly recommend being evaluated by a pelvic floor PT if you suspect you have an overactive pelvic floor or experience any of these symptoms, even with the new Overactive Pelvic Floor Path, because this will allow you an individual assessment of all the pieces to your specific pelvic puzzle.
 Once you have restored your pelvic muscle balance you will likely want to add some Kegels back in with Core Compressions to address deep core strength and synergy.
 Your PT can advise you as to when the right time to do this is.

-Abby Inman PT, DPT, is a pelvic floor physical therapist based in Milwaukee, WI, and the Pelvic Wellness Educator at Every Mother.
-Abby is passionate about physical therapists being part of the perinatal and postpartum team and loves supporting moms during this very special time in life.
-She is also an active member of APTA Wisconsin and the Academy of Pelvic Health Physical Therapy.
+Abby Inman PT, DPT, is a Pelvic Health Physical Therapist and the Pelvic Wellness Educator at Every Mother.
+Abby is passionate about physical therapists being part of the perinatal and postpartum team and loves supporting moms during this extraordinary time in life.
+She is also an active member of APTA Wisconsin and The Academy of Pelvic Health Physical Therapy.